Industry Leadership in IT: Priorities for 2025

 Whether you’re steering enterprise architecture, modernizing platforms, or leading digital business transformation, this pathway equips you with analyst-backed insights to align technology decisions with measurable value.

-These summaries is based on publicly available insights from leading analysts including Gartner, Forrester, IDC, and others.
+These summaries are based on publicly available insights from leading analysts including Gartner, Forrester, IDC, and others.
 LookyLooky is not affiliated with or endorsed by these organizations.

 Analyst Insights for 2025